jayasimha537/terraform-aws-vpc-module/README.md

 public_subnets_count = 2
 private_subnets_count = 2
 ```
-To add custom nacl rules. default is enable all
+To add custom nacl rules. default is enable all.
+But its good to add nacl rules in tfvars file (Check example code)
 ```sh
 public_inbound_acl_rules = [
       {